 We’re about to go on a journey to the best places to eat in Barcelona.
 Of course, I didn’t go to every single restaurant in town but I did make a point to sample a lot of places, ask my local friends, go with my gut feelings and follow my appetite where it took me.
 If you’ve been to Barcelona and have your own favorites, please do leave a comment with your own recommendation!

-Whatever you do, the savvy traveler’s rule of thumb, is to avoid restaurants which display pictures of their menu.
+Whatever you do, the savvy traveler’s rule of thumb, is to avoid restaurants that display pictures of their menu.
 Those are usually tourist spots and the experience won’t be as authentic as it can just a few blocks down the road.

 Best places in Barcelona for breakfast